007revad/Synology_enable_M2_volume/README.md

 ## To run the script
 **Note:** Replace /volume1/scripts/ with the path to where the script is located.
-1. Run the script and let it reboot the Synology:
+1. Run the script then reboot the Synology:
     ```YAML
     sudo -i /volume1/scripts/syno_enable_m2_volume.sh
     ```
 2. Go to Storage Manager and create your M.2 storage pool and volume(s).
-3. Run the script again with the -r or --restore option to undo the change it made and let it reboot the Synology:
+3. Run the script again with the -r or --restore option to undo the change it made and then reboot the Synology:
     ```YAML
     sudo -i /volume1/scripts/syno_enable_m2_volume.sh --restore
     ```